 - Specials teachers may provide weekly lessons.

-- Students have access to pre-recorded video lessons and practice through websites (enVision, Cengage, Khan Academy, Moby Max, etc.).
+- Students have access to pre-recorded video lessons and/or practice through websites (enVision, Cengage, Khan Academy, Moby Max, etc.).

 - Interventionists and service providers offer instruction to support learning.